flexyford/pull-request-template/README.md

 # Pull Request Template
 A Template for Creating Meaningful Pull Requests

-## Pull Requests are an opportunity to teach.
+## Pull Requests are an opportunity to teach
 A PR should not be a barrier between you and shipping code.
 Instead, approach each PR as a docuement for sharing knowledge.
 When we teach the assignee/reviewer through a Pull Request, we build confidence that due dilligence and research has been done.
 The assignee is not a Gatekeeper but a collaborator.
 Invite them to learn and and be part of the process of shipping code.

 ## Active Research Document